poplexity/bp-performance/Readme.md

-### EOS Validating Node Performance: How to Improve CPU Execution Time
+### AntelopeIO Validating Node Performance: How to Improve CPU Execution Time

 This material will walk you through a series of steps to improve your CPU execution time which affects block producing.
-Note, that EOSIO has included the multi-threading support in 1.5.x release, so it’s not mandatory to isolate CPU cores.
+Note, that AntelopeIO has included the multi-threading support in 1.5.x release, so it’s not mandatory to isolate CPU cores.
 We recommend setting up the ‘chain-threads’ to 8 in nodeos config.ini file:
 ```
 chain-threads = 8
 ```
 We aim at getting maximum CPU performance for single threaded nodeos process via CPU Cores Isolation and CPU affinity, and also by disabling c-states, enabling p-states, playing with irqbalancing and other kernel options we can have a decent improvement.
-### Step 1: EOSIO Main Configuration Options
+### Step 1: AntelopeIO Main Configuration Options
 First of all we have to set the Wabt setting in nodeos config.ini file:
 ```
 wasm-runtime = wabt
 ```
-or you can try the following if you have the EOSIO version higher or equal to 2.0.x.
+or you can try the following if you have the AntelopeIO version higher or equal to 2.0.x.
 NOTE: Do not enable oc on a producer node (keep it set to 0 to disable it)
 ```
 wasm-runtime = eos-vm-jit